 Honeybees collect propolis from trees and plants to seal their hives.
 It is a stick substance that has some strong antifungal and antibiotic traits, which help fight mouth infections and sores.
 Propolis is for sale online and in most health food stores, and comes in the forms of powder or a pre-made propolis extract.

 I want to thank Caroline for contributing to my blog.
 Let me know your thoughts on this article.
-Did you find that you can use some of the remedies she has talked about?
-If so, which ones are you already using or willing to try?
+Did you know that Shaklee has many of these natural remedies Caroline has talked about?
+You can start by browsing these natural remedies here.
+Which ones are you using already or willing to try?

 Your Resident Health Nut,